cypress-io/cypress-documentation/source/api/plugins/writing-a-plugin.md

 const debug = require('debug') // yup, dependencies
 const User = require('../../lib/models/user') // yup, relative local modules

-console.log(__dirname) // /Users/bmann/Dev/my-project/cypress/plugins/index.js
+console.log(__dirname) // /Users/janelane/Dev/my-project/cypress/plugins/index.js

-console.log(process.cwd()) // /Users/bmann/Dev/my-project
+console.log(process.cwd()) // /Users/janelane/Dev/my-project
 ```

-# Error Handling
+# Error handling

-Cypress spawns your `pluginsFile` in its own child process so it's isolated away from the context that Cypress itself runs in.
-That means you cannot accidentally modify or change Cypress's own execution in any way.
+Cypress spawns your `pluginsFile` in its own child process so it is isolated away from the context that Cypress itself runs in.
+That means you cannot accidentally modify or change Cypress' own execution in any way.

-If your `pluginsFile` has an uncaught exception, an unhandled rejection from a promise, a syntax error, or anything else - we'll automatically catch those and display them to you inside of the console and even in the Cypress GUI itself.
+If your `pluginsFile` has an uncaught exception, an unhandled rejection from a promise, a syntax error, or anything else - we will automatically catch those and display them to you inside of the console and even in the Test Runner itself.

-Errors from your plugins will not crash Cypress.
+Errors from your plugins *will not crash* Cypress.

-# File Changes
+# File changes

-Normally when writing node code, you typically have to restart the process after changing any files.
+Normally when writing code in Node, you typically have to restart the process after changing any files.

-With Cypress, we automatically watch your `pluginsFile` and any changes to it will take effect immediately.
-We'll read the file in and execute the exported function again.
+With Cypress, we automatically watch your `pluginsFile` and any changes made will take effect immediately.
+We will read the file in and execute the exported function again.

 This enables you to iterate on plugin code even with Cypress already running.